puppetlabs/puppet/docs/indirector.md

 Part of the "storeconfigs" feature.
 Should not be directly set by end users.

 `rest` terminus
-Get puppet master's status via REST.
+Get Puppet server's status via REST.
 Useful because it tests the health of both the web server and the indirector.

 ## Limitations